Italy: International Collaboration for Training in Plant Phenotyping

-Basilicata Agency of Development and Innovation in Agriculture (ALSIA, Italy) and Universidad Nacional Agraria La Molina (UNALMA, Peru) team up for a training course in plant phenotyping by imaging
+Basilicata Agency of Development and Innovation in Agriculture (ALSIA, Italy) and Universidad Nacional Agraria La Molina (UNALMA, Peru) team up for a training course in imaging for plant phenotyping

 UNALMA is investing in High Throughput Plant Phenotyping (HTPP) and recently acquired a plant imaging platform.
-The training course, which started on 18 June 2019, is managed by two ALSIA senior experts and is attended by UNALMA scientists who want to acquire knowledge and tools on plant image analyses and traits extraction.
-The course contains both theoretical and practical elements, and UNALMA scientists have the opportunity to run real experiments on their platform and apply image analyses pipelines.
+The training course, which started on 18 June 2019, was managed by two ALSIA senior experts and was attended by UNALMA scientists who want to acquire knowledge and tools on plant image analyses and traits extraction.
+The course contained both theoretical and practical elements, and UNALMA scientists have the opportunity to run real experiments on their platform and apply image analyses pipelines.

 ALSIA owns a HTPP platform, which is the principal node of the Italian Joint Research Unit PhenItaly and part of EMPHASIS-PREP.
 ALSIA is a partner of EPPN2020, a European H2020 funded project facilitating transnational access to plant phenotyping research infrastructures.